TimoFlesch/pygame_spaceship/README.md

 # spaceship game in python
-I tried to familiarise myself with pygame and implemented a very rudimental 2D game.
+I tried to familiarise myself with the *pygame* library and implemented a very rudimental 2D game.
 The objective is to steer a space ship through a field of asteroids without crashing into the.
 The score as well as the speed with which asteroids are being approached increase with each successfully avoided asteroid.